 Religion teaches us to react with fear to challenges of the paradigm with the same fear as facing a wild animal or fire.
 These structures work together with our dominant cultural narrative.
 They control our thinking and values.
 It creates ethnic and gender hierarchies and justification for prejudice and discrimination.
 All the while we don’t realize the force and effect these structures have on our ability to reason.
 We don’t “see” how it affects our perception of reality.
 Religion is the primary source of this type of programming.

 Not all religions are harmful.
 Only those that create boundaries and dictate values and thought.
 As a result, these are harmful because they adversely affect our ability to reason.
 Some religions have more boundaries than others.

-Western Organized Religion uses a number of tools for individual and social programming.
+Western Organized Religion uses several tools for individual and social programming.
 Some say that this probably the original primary purpose.
 They use a system of continuous indoctrination and programming to mold values and thinking.
 They are effective at establishing boundaries, restrictions, and limitations on independent thought.
 And, “tell” you what is wrong and what is right.
 They often dictate personal and social values that have ripple effects throughout society.
 And, their effects depend upon how emotionally invested you are in the propositions they are selling.

 These systems sell hate, spawn genocide, wars, and discrimination of races, ethnicity, and gender.
 All the while proclaiming they are agents of love.
 Those invested in these paradigms can cherry-pick the doctrines to fit their needs.